spatial-go/spatial-go.io/source/docs/overview.md

 title: Overview
 ---

-A library provides spatial data and geometric algorithms
+GEOOS is an open source library for spatial data and geometric algorithms from the spatial-go organization